Skip to content

 Reality: Voice AI negotiated 800+ watch deals in a single day, gathering structured data efficiently.
 Consistency and patience at scale beat human fatigue.

-Based on the most discussed app categories in Greg's videos, here are high-opportunity areas for first-time vibe coders:
+You should build something you personally want, starting with micro-SaaS tools, simple mobile apps, AI wrappers, or automation workflows — all of which can be completed in under a week.
+Based on the most discussed app categories in Greg's videos, here are the high-opportunity areas for first-time vibe coders:

 Micro-SaaS Tools